elephfront/robo-import-js/README.md

 ];
 ```

-In turn, when the **robo-import-task** is done, it will pass the results of its work to the next task following the same format.
+In turn, when the **robo-import-js** task is done, it will pass the results of its work to the next task following the same format.

 ## Preventing the results from being written

-By default, the **robo-import-task** writes the result of its work into the destination file(s) passed in the `$destinationsMap` argument.
-If the **robo-import-task** is not the last one in the sequence, you can disable the file writing using the `disableWriteFile()` method.
+By default, the **robo-import-js** task writes the result of its work into the destination file(s) passed in the `$destinationsMap` argument.
+If the **robo-import-js** task is not the last one in the sequence, you can disable the file writing using the `disableWriteFile()` method.
 The files will be processed but the results will not be persisted and only passed to the response :

 ```php
 $this